ottlinger/hornherzogen/README.md

 ### Prerequisites

 * PHP >=5.6, since my hoster does not properly support 7.x
+  * with XML module installed
+  * with MBString extension installed
 * Configured Mail server so that PHP may send mails
 * Webserver
 * MySQL database with tables initialized